EasonZ2022/cryohub/docs/source/usage.rst

 Usage
 =====

-cryoHub uses React as the frontend framework, Node.js for backend and MariaDB as the database.
+cryoHub uses React for the frontend framework, Node.js for the backend and MariaDB for the database.

 Installation